 The highway system connecting to the Paris area is also conducive to a large number of "day trippers" from Oklahoma, North Central and Northwestern Texas, and parts of Louisiana.

-There is no reason for Paris and Lamar County residents to panic.
+Paris and Lamar County residents have no reason to panic.
 It is important to anticipate potential disruption to daily routines, not unlike the disruptions experienced during an extended ice event in the area.